-Given an array, for each element find the value of nearest element to the right which is having frequency greater than as that of current element.
+Given an array, for each element find the value of the nearest element to the right which is having a frequency greater than as that of the current element.
 If there does not exist an answer for a position, then make the value ‘-1’.

 Input : a = [1, 1, 2, 3, 4, 2, 1] Output : [-1, -1, 1, 2, 2, 1, -1] Explanation: Given array a = [1, 1, 2, 3, 4, 2, 1] Frequency of each element is: 3, 3, 2, 1, 1, 2, 3 Lets calls Next Greater Frequency element as NGF 1.
 For element a = 1 which has a frequency = 3, As it has frequency of 3 and no other next element has frequency more than 3 so '-1' 2.
 For element a = 1 it will be -1 same logic like a 3.
 For element a = 2 which has frequency = 2, NGF element is 1 at position = 6 with frequency of 3 > 2 4.
 For element a = 3 which has frequency = 1, NGF element is 2 at position = 5 with frequency of 2 > 1 5.
 For element a = 4 which has frequency = 1, NGF element is 2 at position = 5 with frequency of 2 > 1 6.
 For element a = 2 which has frequency = 2, NGF element is 1 at position = 6 with frequency of 3 > 2 7.
 For element a = 1 there is no element to its right, hence -1 Input : a = [1, 1, 1, 2, 2, 2, 2, 11, 3, 3] Output : [2, 2, 2, -1, -1, -1, -1, 3, -1, -1]

-A simple hashing technique is to use values as index is be used to store frequency of each element.
-Create a list suppose to store frequency of each number in the array.
+A simple hashing technique is to use values as the index is being used to store the frequency of each element.
+Create a list suppose to store the frequency of each number in the array.
 (Single traversal is required).
 Now use two loops.

 The outer loop picks all the elements one by one.